 Full details of the single tier pension have yet to be confirmed so it's not yet clear whether this is really the case.

-One thing is certain however, exactly how much these changes to the personal allowance will cost you will depend on your age, income and the rate of inflation between now and April, 2013.
+One thing is certain, however: exactly how much these changes to the personal allowance will cost you will depend on your age, income and the rate of inflation.

 How can George Osborne say 'no pensioner will lose in cash terms '.
 I am 65 in Sept 2013 so I will not get the age related allowance of £10,500 but the same as anyone under 65.He says the discrepancy will be ironed out with the introduction of the higher state pension.
 Neither will I benefit from that single tier state pension of £140 as I am a woman already recieving a state pension and therefore the new rules do not apply.
 If you were born after the 5th April 1948 and can't qualify for the higher state pension in the future, you LOSE.
 No mention of people like me !!!